Avirup2509/Photography-website/README.md

 # Photography-website
-This a photography website made by me.
+This  is a photography website made by me.